quantalogic/quantalogic/quantalogic/flow/flow_yaml.md

 ```

 ### Story Generator Example
-We’ll evolve the Story Generator to include branching (e.g., based on story tone) and convergence (e.g., finalizing the story), showcasing the new features step-by-step.
+We’ll evolve the Story Generator to include branching (e.g., based on story tone), convergence (e.g., finalizing the story), **input mapping** for flexible parameter passing, and a **template node** to format chapter summaries—showcasing these shiny new features step-by-step.

 ---